Shockvaluemedia/directfanz-project/NahveeEvenMobile/README.md

-# Nahvee Even Mobile App
+# DirectFanz Mobile App

-A React Native mobile application for the Nahvee Even creator platform, providing users with a native mobile experience for content creation, discovery, and community engagement.
+A React Native mobile application for the DirectFanz creator platform, providing users with a native mobile experience for content creation, discovery, and community engagement.

 ## 🎯 Features